sumanpospa/maruzzella-roster---clock-in/USER_MANUAL.md

 - If data keeps disappearing, notify your manager immediately

 **Forgot your PIN?**
-- Ask your manager to check/reset your PIN in Settings
+- Ask your manager to reset your PIN
+- Managers can update PINs via "Roster" → "Manage Employees"

 ---